 Is it just me, or are Dala horses everywhere lately?
 I keep seeing them on everything (and I never even made it to Sweden this summer!), both in their classic painted style, and with fun twists.
-There was no shortage of them in our home when I was growing up (my Mom was from Dalarna, the part of Sweden where they originated), but I never thought of them as particularly hip or stylish, or something I wanted anywhere near my room as a teenager.
+There was no shortage of Dala horse decor in our home when I was growing up (my Mom was from Dalarna, the part of Sweden where they originated), but I never thought of them as particularly hip or stylish, or something I wanted anywhere near my room as a teenager.

 Guess times have changed… I like them a whole lot more than I used to, and am thankful for the collection I have inherited (though I have to find a good space for them – they’re still sitting in a box in the basement).